EvanNotFound/redefine-demo/source/_posts/markdown-test.md

 > return shell_exec("echo $input | $markdown_script");
 > ```

-Any decent text editor should make email-style quoting easy.
-For example, with BBEdit, you can make a selection and choose Increase Quote Level from the Text menu.

 ### Lists

 Markdown supports ordered (numbered) and unordered (bulleted) lists.

-Unordered lists use asterisks, pluses, and hyphens -- interchangably -- as list markers:
+Unordered lists use asterisks, pluses, and hyphens interchangeably:

 * Red
 * Green
 * Blue

-is equivalent to:
+Equivalent to:

 + Red
 + Green
 + Blue

-and:
+And:

 - Red
 - Green
 - Blue

 Ordered lists use numbers followed by periods:

 1. Bird
 2. McHale
 3. Parish

-It's important to note that the actual numbers you use to mark the list have no effect on the HTML output Markdown produces.
-The HTML Markdown produces from the above list is:
+The actual numbers you use to mark the list have no effect on the HTML output.
+For example:

-If you instead wrote the list in Markdown like this:

 1. Bird
 1. McHale
 1. Parish

-or even:
+Produces the same HTML as:

 3. Bird
 1. McHale
 8. Parish

-you'd get the exact same HTML output.
-The point is, if you want to, you can use ordinal numbers in your ordered Markdown lists, so that the numbers in your source match the numbers in your published HTML.
-But if you want to be lazy, you don't have to.

 To make lists look nice, you can wrap items with hanging indents:

 * Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.
 Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 * Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse id sem consectetuer libero luctus adipiscing.

-But if you want to be lazy, you don't have to:

-*   Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aliquam hendrerit mi posuere lectus.
-Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
-*   Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-Suspendisse id sem consectetuer libero luctus adipiscing.

 List items may consist of multiple paragraphs.
 Each subsequent paragraph in a list item must be indented by either 4 spaces or one tab:

 1. This is a list item with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.

    Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.

 2. Suspendisse id sem consectetuer libero luctus adipiscing.

-It looks nice if you indent every line of the subsequent paragraphs, but here again, Markdown will allow you to be lazy:

-*   This is a list item with two paragraphs.

-    This is the second paragraph in the list item.
-You're only required to indent the first line.
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.

-*   Another item in the same list.

 To put a blockquote within a list item, the blockquote's `>` delimiters need to be indented:

 * A list item with a blockquote:

-    > This is a blockquote
-    > inside a list item.
+  > This is a blockquote inside a list item.

 To put a code block within a list item, the code block needs to be indented *twice* -- 8 spaces or two tabs:

 * A list item with a code block:

     ```html
     <code goes here>